-Thaxton Martial Arts offers experienced instructors with 15 years experience in the art of Isshinryu Karate.
-Our black-belts have also cross -trained in other arts such Shotokan Karate and Kick Boxing, and literally have taught thousands of students through the years.
+Thaxton Martial Arts offers experienced instructors with 17 years experience in the art of Isshinryu Karate.
+Our black-belts have also cross trained in other arts such Shotokan Karate and Kick Boxing, and proudly have taught over 2,000 students through the years.

-New classes starting in March and May.
+New classes starting on Sep.
+3rd and Nov.
+2nd, 2019.
 We accept students from age 7 through senior citizen.
 This is a belt-ranked program in Isshin-ryu Karate where you learn the following disciplines.

 1. Techniques and applications in blocking, punching, striking, kicking and stance,

 2. Mechanics and principles behind proper technique, balance, power, energetics and movement,